 In the mean-forces string method, the pathway is represented by discretized points (called images) in the collective variable (CV) space.
-The current GENESIS supports distances, angles, dihedrals, Cartesian coordinates, and principal components for CVs.
-In the calculation, each image is assigned to each replica, and a replica samples mean forces and an average metric tensor around its own image by short MD simulation with restraints.
-After simulation of several ps to ns length, each image is evolved according to the mean force and metric tensor.
+The current GENESIS supports distances, angles, dihedrals, Cartesian coordinates, and principal components for CVs (note that different types of CVs cannot be mixed in GENESIS.
+For example, users cannot mix distance and angle).
+In the calculation, each image is assigned to each replica, and a replica samples mean forces and an average metric tensor around its own image by short MD simulation (ps to ns length) with restraints.
+The restraints are imposed using the image coordinates as their reference values.
+After the short simulation, each image is evolved according to the mean force and metric tensor.
 Then, smoothing and re-parametrization of images are performed and go to the next cycle.